THE IMPORTANCE OF PRIOR ART SEARCHES: HOW TO ENSURE YOUR INVENTION IS NOVEL AND NON-OBVIOUS

 Apr 7, 2023 … The goal of a patent search is to determine whether your invention is novel and non-obvious when compared to existing inventions, …

-The lesser-known side of The Importance of Prior Art Searches: How to Ensure Your Invention is Novel and Non-Obvious
+Interesting facts about The Importance of Prior Art Searches: How to Ensure Your Invention is Novel and Non-Obvious

 - The first recorded patent was granted in Venice, Italy in 1474 for a device that improved the efficiency of canal locks.